Business insurance for Estate and letting agents

 What insurance do I need for working from home?

 Professional indemnity insurance could still be beneficial for estate agents who work from home since the nature of your work is still service-based and you’ll be making pricing judgements.
+Even from a home office, employers’ liability insurance is usually a legal requirement for companies with staff.

 Some types of cover, such as cyber insurance, might even become more important while you’re working remotely, since your colleagues will be uploading property listings and emailing vendors via home networks.
 They might not have secure IT systems like you would in the office.
+Read about home-based business insurance to find appropriate cover options.